The Best Loaded Fries In AustinA few of our favorite potato-based meals.

 The loaded fries at South Austin’s Cuba512 come topped with your choice of meat—from Cuban classics like lechon asado or ropa vieja, to the equally-tasty picadillo and sauteed veggies.
 The fries here are really well-seasoned and crispy.
-We like to go with the lechon asado here - the tangy, garlic-rich marinade coating the pork balances really well with all of the mozzarella and guacamole that cover the whole thing.
+We like to go with the lechon asado—the tangy, garlic-rich marinade coating the pork balances really well with all of the mozzarella and guacamole that cover the whole thing.
 Add on a little bit of salsa and it becomes the perfect plate.

 Ray's BBQ & Fixin's

 Ray’s BBQ is a small food trailer located in a dusty lot in Pflugerville, but their barbecue—and more specifically, their loaded fries—make it a spot you’ll want to visit again and again.
 It starts with a bed of thick, wedge-cut fries, covered with your choice of meat (the brisket is great), nacho cheese, and barbecue sauce.
-The brisket was incredibly tender, and the sauce was just bright enough to provide some nice contrast to the richness of the meat and cheese.
+The brisket is incredibly tender, and the sauce is just bright enough to provide some nice contrast to the richness of all that melty cheese.

-The folks at Seoulju are best known for their excellent Korean fried chicken, but they also do some fun twists on Korean staples, like putting a giant scoop of sauteed beef bulgogi on a bed of waffle fries.
+Seoulju is best known for their excellent Korean fried chicken, but they also do some fun twists on Korean staples, like putting a giant scoop of sauteed beef bulgogi on a bed of waffle fries.
 There’s also kimchi, spicy mayo, sweet mustard, and ketchup on there, so it still feels somewhat in the french fry realm, despite the fun additions.
-If you want, you can even get them over sweet potato fries.

 The Halal Bros

-A lot of people probably know Halal Bros as late-night, post-bar food, with heaping bowls of rice, shawarma, kebab, and falafel sold out of their downtown truck where it all started.
-They’ve since expanded, now with four locations across Austin.
-And while the loaded fries might be something you could have asked for from the beginning, their expanded menu and online ordering have made it easier than ever to put together a plate of loaded fries.
-It starts with a bowl of fries, seasoned with salt, pepper, ketchup, white sauce, and hot sauce, and an optional meat add-on.
+A lot of people probably know Halal Bros as late-night, post-bar food, with heaping bowls of rice, shawarma, kebab, and falafel, sold out of their downtown truck where it all started.
+Their loaded fries come with ketchup, white sauce, and hot sauce, and an optional meat add-on.
 We usually like to skip the ketchup and add gyro and chicken shawarma, but there’s no shortage of possibilities.
-And when you pick it up you’ll feel like you’re walking out of the restaurant with a brick in a bag - it’s so densely packed full of fries and meat that it usually lasts us a couple of meals.

 School House Pub

-No list of loaded fries is complete without at least one mention of poutine.
-At least that’s what our Canadian friends tell us.
+Our Canadian friends like to tell us that the only loaded fry worth eating is poutine.
 And while Austin isn’t particularly poutine-rich, there are a few that we do enjoy, like the Montreal fries from Schoolhouse Pub.
 They come covered in braised beef, garlic, and melted cheese.
 They’re rich and packed full of savory flavor.
 The menu claims that they’re “for sharing” but nobody’s going to know if you don’t.